Noble gas: Compounds

-Noble gas compounds such as xenon difluoride (XeF_{2}) are considered to be hypervalent because they violate the octet rule.
+Noble gas compounds such as xenon difluoride (XeF2) are considered to be hypervalent because they violate the octet rule.
 Bonding in such compounds can be explained using a three-center four-electron bond model.
 This model, first proposed in 1951, considers bonding of three collinear atoms.
-For example, bonding in XeF_{2} is described by a set of three molecular orbitals (MOs) derived from p-orbitals on each atom.
+For example, bonding in XeF2 is described by a set of three molecular orbitals (MOs) derived from p-orbitals on each atom.
 Bonding results from the combination of a filled p-orbital from Xe with one half-filled p-orbital from each F atom, resulting in a filled bonding orbital, a filled non-bonding orbital, and an empty antibonding orbital.
 The highest occupied molecular orbital is localized on the two terminal atoms.
 This represents a localization of charge that is facilitated by the high electronegativity of fluorine.

 The chemistry of the heavier noble gases, krypton and xenon, are well established.
 The chemistry of the lighter ones, argon and helium, is still at an early stage, while a neon compound is yet to be identified.

 Occurrence

 The abundances of the noble gases in the universe decrease as their atomic numbers increase.
 Helium is the most common element in the universe after hydrogen, with a mass fraction of about 24%.
 Most of the helium in the universe was formed during Big Bang nucleosynthesis, but the amount of helium is steadily increasing due to the fusion of hydrogen in stellar nucleosynthesis (and, to a very slight degree, the alpha decay of heavy elements).

 Abundances on Earth follow different trends; for example, helium is only the third most abundant noble gas in the atmosphere.
 The reason is that there is no primordial helium in the atmosphere; due to the small mass of the atom, helium cannot be retained by the Earth's gravitational field.
 Helium on Earth comes from the alpha decay of heavy elements such as uranium and thorium found in the Earth's crust, and tends to accumulate in natural gas deposits.
 The abundance of argon, on the other hand, is increased as a result of the beta decay of potassium-40, also found in the Earth's crust, to form argon-40, which is the most abundant isotope of argon on Earth despite being relatively rare in the Solar System.
-This process is the basis for the potassium-argon dating method.
+This process is the basis for the potassium–argon dating method.

 Xenon has an unexpectedly low abundance in the atmosphere, in what has been called the missing xenon problem; one theory is that the missing xenon may be trapped in minerals inside the Earth's crust.
 Radon is formed in the lithosphere by the alpha decay of radium.
 It can seep into buildings through cracks in their foundation and accumulate in areas that are not well ventilated.
 Due to its high radioactivity, radon presents a significant health hazard; it is implicated in an estimated 21,000 lung cancer deaths per year in the United States alone.
 Oganesson does not occur in nature and is instead created manually by scientists.